How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 How much is a wooden door for my front entrance?

-What's the price difference between standard and custom entry doors?
+What's the difference between standard and custom entry doors?

-Standard 36x80 doors cost $1,000-$2,500 depending on wood species.
-Custom doors add 30-100% to these base costs.
-Unique sizes, special panel configurations, decorative glass, or period-specific reproductions require individual fabrication.
-Historic properties in Astoria or Jackson Heights often need custom work to maintain architectural authenticity, with costs reaching $3,000-$6,000 or more for the door alone.
+Standard 36x80 doors are the most straightforward option, with the wood species being the main variable.
+Custom doors are more involved, since unique sizes, special panel configurations, decorative glass, or period-specific reproductions require individual fabrication.
+Historic properties in Astoria or Jackson Heights often need custom work to maintain architectural authenticity, which means more material, labor, and lead time.

 Do I need professional installation for entry doors?

 Yes.
 Entry doors require specialized installation including weatherproofing, security considerations, and precise fitting that significantly affects performance.
-Professional installation costs $300-$800 but ensures proper operation, energy efficiency, and longevity.
+Professional installation ensures proper operation, energy efficiency, and longevity.
 Improper installation compromises security, allows air and water infiltration, and leads to premature door failure.
-The installation cost protects your door investment.
+Professional installation protects your door investment.

 How long do solid wood entry doors last?